-There are a lot of traditions associated with the coming of the new year, whether it’s the Western New Year that we ring in on January 1, the Chinese New Year (this will be the year of the Cock) which lands some time in February, or even Rosh Hashanah, the Jewish new year, in September or October.
+There are a lot of traditions associated with the coming of the new year, whether it’s the Western New Year that we ring in on January 1, the Chinese New Year which lands some time in late January or early February, or even Rosh Hashanah, the Jewish new year, in September or October.
 I’m American, and ring in the new year at midnight on December 31 with lots of champagne, hugs and kisses all around, and pretty much all kinds of other decadent debauchery.

 My parents sat on the couch, and each of us in turn would pay our respects by kneeling down and taking a deep bow – so deep, our foreheads touched the floor at my parents’ feet.
 "Seh-hae-bohk mah-nee bah-duh-sae-yuh” is the wish for prosperity and good fortune.
 America puts very little emphasis on ceremony and tradition, so I thought all of this was ridiculous.

 Of course, I tolerated it, since part of the tradition is exchanging gifts, and as a child, I received seh-beh dohn – money.
 After we bowed, my mom pulled a little roll of cash out of her sleeve and handed it to each of us.
 I would just snatch it from her, run to my room to change out of the horrible hahm-bohk and stash my cash away.
 Greedy spoiled little brat.
 Then we’d eat the traditional Korean new year food, dduk-gook, a brothy soup (gook) with small rice cakes (dduk).